motherduckdb/duckdb-async/README.md

 # duckdb-async

-Promise wrappers for the duckdb Node.JS API
+TypeScript wrappers using Promises for the duckdb Node.JS API

 # Overview and Basic Usage

 This repository provides an API that wraps the [DuckDb NodeJS API](https://duckdb.org/docs/api/nodejs/overview) using Promises instead of callbacks.
-The library is implemented in TypeScript, and includes the existing `duckdb` NPM module as a dependency, so it should be possible to write applications in TypeScript using only `duckdb-async` as a direct dependency.
+The library is implemented in TypeScript to provide static type checking for TypeScript developers.
+It includes the existing `duckdb`
+NPM module as a dependency, so it should be possible to write applications in TypeScript using only `duckdb-async` as a direct dependency.